gowildchild/Existenz/README.md

 ---

 ### Commercial Licensing Matrix

+*License:* Open-Source Non-Commercial Freedom (The "Pay Up or Face the Math" Enterprise Provision)

 * **Non-Commercial & Open Source:** Free to use, fork and study under the GNU GPLv3.
 * **Sovereign & Public Sector (Governments/NGOs):** Eligible for a subsidized, fair-rate public utility license when deployed strictly for human rights auditing and public safety.